Medical Assistant 2

 I identify as TGNC and would like to participate in a support group or learn about community resources.

-There are a number of campus and community-based support options for TGNC students in Madison.
+There are a number of campus and community-based support options for TGNC students.

 The website for the Gender & Sexuality Campus Center has a TGQ page with information about discussion groups and other resources.
 Gender Explorers is a peer-facilitated, open discussion group that is a space for participating who identify across the gender identity/expression and trans spectrums to come together and explore concepts of gender in their own lives.
 This group is open to all members of UW-Madison.